The Florida Travel Guide

 Hotels, restaurants, entertainment venues, and many theme parks have discounts for members of various groups.
 Check with any groups you belong to before leaving.

-Here is a list of common discounts some hotels, theme parks, attractions and restaurants offer for their services –
+Here is a list of common discounts many hotels, theme parks, attractions and restaurants offer for their services –

 - AAA- the travel service.